The information below is designed to help potential applicants who wish to enter any one of the awards on offer through BAAS during 2017-18.

 3] Results of the competition

-BAAS will contact each applicant in turn who has entered either the Postgraduate or Founders’ STA competition to let them know the outcome of this year’s process.
+BAAS will contact each applicant in turn who has entered the Postgraduate, ECR, or Founders’ STA competition to let them know the outcome of this year’s process.
 Candidates should expect to hear the outcome of deliberations by April.

 The BAAS School, Undergraduate and Postgraduate Essay Awards, and Adam Matthews Digital Essay Prize.